 2. Join us Friday for the herman and herman trunk show at Common Threads Denver from 6-8pm (Susan and Tracy will be there!).

-3. Entertain the use of muses: we seem to have gotten away from the practice, or identified it as something exclusive to Creatives (with a capital C).
-Methinks we could all use muses on the daily.
+3. Entertain use of muses on the daily: we seem to have gotten away from the practice, or named it something exclusive to Creatives with a capital C.